Crawfish Etouffee

 • Cook for 20 to 30 minutes, stirring often, or until the etouffee gravy thickens and deepens into a dark crimson color.

-• Remove from heat and let sit for 10 minutes before serving over rice with the green onion and parsley garnishes.
+• Remove from heat and let sit for 10 minutes before serving over rice.
+Garnish with with the green onion and freshly chopped parsley, if desired.

 Notes